Janison: What that FBI review never said

 The Justice Department’s report last week on FBI actions was noteworthy for the fires it hosed down.

-Before and after its release, President Donald Trump and subordinates decried the report, making evidence-free claims of intrigue against him and trying to tie it to the special counsel’s Russia probe.
+Both before and after its release, President Donald Trump and subordinates hyped the report.
+They cried of intrigue against Trump, and even contrived an argument that it damages the special counsel’s Russia probe.

 But Trump’s hand-picked FBI director, Christopher Wray, said Friday: “This report did not find any evidence of political bias or improper considerations actually impacting the investigation under review.